ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 *[Oblivious Relay and Gateway Resources]: #dfn-relay *[Target Resource]: #dfn-target

+{: newline="true"}
-Client:
+{:#dfn-client} Client:

 : A Client originates Oblivious HTTP requests.
 A Client is also an HTTP client in two ways: for the Target Resource and for the Oblivious Relay Resource.
 However, when referring to the HTTP definition of client ({{Section 3.3 of HTTP}}), the term "HTTP client" is used; see {{http-usage}}.
-  {: anchor="dfn-client"}

-Encapsulated Request:
+{:#dfn-enc-req}Encapsulated Request:

 : An HTTP request that is encapsulated in an HPKE-encrypted message; see
   {{request}}.
-  {: anchor="dfn-enc-req"}

-Encapsulated Response:
+{:#dfn-enc-res} Encapsulated Response:

 : An HTTP response that is encapsulated in an HPKE-encrypted message; see
   {{response}}.
-  {: anchor="dfn-enc-res"}

-Oblivious Relay Resource:
+{:#dfn-relay} Oblivious Relay Resource:

 : An intermediary that forwards Encapsulated Requests and Responses between Clients and a single Oblivious Gateway Resource.
-In context, this can be referred to as simply a "relay".
+In context, this can be referred to simply as a "relay".
-  {: anchor="dfn-relay"}

-Oblivious Gateway Resource:
+{:#dfn-gateway} Oblivious Gateway Resource:

-: A resource that can receive an Encapsulated Request, extract the contents of that request, forward it to a Target Resource, receive a response, encapsulate that response, then return the resulting Encapsulated Response.
-In context, this can be referred to as simply a "gateway".
+: A resource that can receive an Encapsulated Request, extract the contents of that request, forward it to a Target Resource, receive a response, encapsulate that response, and then return the resulting Encapsulated Response.
+In context, this can be referred to simply as a "gateway".
-  {: anchor="dfn-gateway"}

-Target Resource:
+{:#dfn-target} Target Resource:

 : The resource that is the target of an Encapsulated Request.
-This resource logically handles only regular HTTP requests and responses and so might be ignorant of the use of Oblivious HTTP to reach it.
+This resource logically handles only regular HTTP requests and responses, so it might be ignorant of the use of Oblivious HTTP to reach it.
-  {: anchor="dfn-target"}

 This document includes pseudocode that uses the functions and conventions defined in {{HPKE}}.